Actindo-AG/Documentation/PIM/Operation/01_ManageProducts.md

   The editing toolbar is displayed above the product list.

 2. Click the [START MASS EDITING] button in the toolbar.
-  The *Mass Editing* side bar is displayed on the right side.
+  The *Mass editing* side bar is displayed on the right side.

   ![Mass editing](../../Assets/Screenshots/PIM/Products/List/MassEditing.png "[Mass editing]")